Back to La-la Land

 (continued below)

-This article appears in my book, "Malignant Self Love - Narcissism Revisited"
+This article appears in my book "Malignant Self-love: Narcissism Revisited"

-Click HERE to buy the print edition from Barnes and Noble or HERE to buy it from Amazon or HERE to buy it from The Book Source
+Click HERE to buy the print edition from Barnes and Noble

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

-Click HERE to buy various electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy electronic books (e-books) and video lectures (DVDs) about narcissists, psychopaths, and abuse in relationships

-Click HERE to buy the ENTIRE SERIES of eight electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

 In both cases, the narcissist's thespian reserves are exhausted and his true nature and feelings emerge.
 The facade crumbles and beneath it lurks the same old heartless falsity that is the narcissist.
 His gleeful smugness at having bent you to his wishes and rules, his all-consuming sense of entitlement, his sexual depravity, his aggression, pathological envy, and rage – all erupt uncontrollably.